Skip to content

 Courtesy of IMDb

 Didn’t we all grow up wanting to be ‘a star’?
-Well, if so, Ti West’s horror-thriller trilogy may put you off the concept.
-In the trilogy’s third instalment, MaXXXine, the Hollywood-tinted lenses come off as the titular character, Maxine Minx, chases a dream of stardom amidst a serial killing rampage in 1980s Hollywood, all while grappling with her traumatic past seen in the first film, X. This film was followed by, Pearl, which was even more shocking, compelling, and vigorously praised.
-Thus, it was with high hopes that I watched the final instalment, MaXXXine.
+If so, Ti West’s horror-thriller MaXXXine might put you off the concept.
+In the third instalment of the director's acclaimed trilogy, the rose-tinted lenses come right off of 1980s Hollywood.
+Titular character Maxine Minx chases her dream of stardom, simultaneously avoiding the rampage of a serial killer, and grappling with her traumatic past (as seen in the trilogy's first instalment, X).
+After X there was Pearl, an even more shocking, compelling, and vigorously praised addition.
+It was with high hopes that I watched the final piece of the puzzle.

-Ti West has a passionate fan base, and as a big fan of the X series myself, I watched the trailers in Watershed, praying for Maxine Minx’s final appearance to be as ruthlessly A24 (yes, that is an adjective now) and as gruesomely camp as the previous instalments.
-I feared that it would suffer from “Cornetto-trilogy syndrome”, I did not want a The World’s End situation, in which the third film, though good, pales in comparison to its predecessors.
-In MaXXXine, my high hopes weren’t crushed, but they weren’t exceeded either.
+Ti West has quite the passionate fan base.
+As the trailers started to roll in a small Watershed screening I, a proud member of it, silently prayed for a good outcome.
+I prayed for Maxine Minx’s final appearance to be as ruthlessly A24 (yes, that is an adjective now) and as gruesomely camp as before.
+I prayed that it wouldn't suffer from “Cornetto-trilogy syndrome”, and I certainly did not want a The World’s End situation - where the good, final film pales in comparison to its predecessors.
+Having watched MaXXXine my high hopes weren’t crushed, but they weren’t exceeded either.

 Courtesy of IMDb

-However, West takes a few wrong turns in this film, one being prematurely killing Bacon’s character.
-Another being, Elizabeth Debicki’s clichéd and clunky attempt-at-a-girl-boss Elizabeth Bender.
-Her inspirational quotes were more TK-Maxx mug than MaXXXine, not what I expected from a script purporting to be wisecracking and self-aware.
-The script occasionally read as vapid, seen in Halsey’s character, Tabby Martin.
-Halsey was nowhere near as poor an actress as I, ashamedly, expected – in fact she was good for the few seconds she was on screen.
-Her minimal dialogue was clear, however, it only centred around displaying her personality (or lack thereof) in order to make us feel for her, and therefore, fear the serial killer threat as she is subsequently murdered.
+There are a few wrong turns - in particular Elizabeth Debicki’s clichéd and clunky attempt-at-a-girl-boss Elizabeth Bender.
+Her inspirational quotes were more TK-Maxx mug than MaXXXine; not what I expected from a script purporting to be wisecracking and self-aware.
+And as someone who finds the screenplay the equivalent of a make it or break it Jenga piece, certain lines felt vapid and threw me off.
+Halsey's Tabby Martin was a big scapegoat of it.
+Though nowhere near as poor an actress as you might ashamedly expect, her dialogue displays her personality (or lack thereof) purely to make us feel for her when she is murdered after 3 minutes of screentime.
 With a film so overstuffed with plot points, people and problems - Maxine’s more convincing Hollywood friendships with Moses Sumney’s Leon deserved more time.
-Time that was sadly wasted on emptier characters and sudden killings.
-Now don’t even get me started on Lily Collins’ Yorkshire accent.
-Let me just say I was disgusted at the state of it and terrified that Americans would now think that northern English people actually sound like that.
+And don’t even get me started on Lily Collins’ Yorkshire accent.
+Let's just say I was disgusted at the state of it and terrified that Americans would think northern English people spoke that way.

-As MaXXXine progressed, it became bogged down by an unnecessary detective subplot.
-The bland buddy cop duo just wasn’t necessary!
-The cops are tasked with finding night slayer using Maxine’s help, which on paper seems fair enough, until audiences are repeatedly battered by dull performances, costumes, and writing, which is out of place in a vibrant, campy 80s movie.
-Ti West’s attempts to juggle too much narratively weakens the film, turning what should be a climactic reveal into a spiral of confusion.
-Our ‘twist’, not that it deserves to be called one, is that Maxine’s extremely religious father, who we are barely encouraged to fear in either X or MaXXXine, is the night slayer.
-Huh?
+And as MaXXXine progressed, the mess only got messier.
+The plot gets bogged down in some bland buddy cop sidequest that just wasn’t necessary.
+The cops team up with Maxine, and this on paper all seems fair enough until you're repeatedly battered by dull performances, colours, and writing.
+They stick out like sore thumbs in the vibrant world we've entered.
+It seems Ti West’s attempts to juggle too much increasingly weighs down the film, eventually turning what should be a climactic reveal into a confused mess.
+Our ‘twist’, not that it deserves to be called one, involves Maxine’s extremely religious father.
+And it makes little to no sense.

 Courtesy of IMDb

-So, becoming a ‘fucking movie star’ comes with a few costs.
-Watching them play out through head-popping gore, an unapologetic embrace of the histrionic American 80s, and, well, Mia Goth, makes MaXXXine a good watch.
-For die-hard fans of the series, I insist you remove your very specific expectations – I’m afraid, there will never be another Pearl.
-This film’s stand-alone charisma should keep you happy, though, as watching Maxine finally triumph as a star at the very least provides a boisterous conclusion to a dazzling series.
+In Maxxxine, becoming a ‘fucking movie star’ comes with a few costs.
+Watching them play out through head-popping gore, an unapologetic embrace of the histrionic American 80s, and well, Mia Goth, makes the film a good watch.
+For die-hard fans of the series it might be best to go in with your high expectations suppressed.
+I’m afraid there will never be another Pearl.
+This edition's stand-alone charisma should keep you happy, though - watching Maxine finally triumph as a star at the very least offers up a boisterous conclusion to a boisterous series.

 What is your favourite film from the X trilogy?